tgp1994/city-parser-2000/Readme.md

 ****

 ## Overview
 City Parser 2000 is a simple C# library which interprets and represents data from binary Sim City 2000&copy; files (.SC2 file format) as C# objects.
+This project is licensed under the GNU GPL v3 license.
+See LICENSE.md for more information.

 ## Current Status
 This project is going through an overhaul at the moment, to create a more modular and efficient codebase.